UK lawmakers call for tax crackdown on multinationals

 “We are concerned that multinationals have an unfair competitive advantage over British businesses which have no choice but to pay their corporation tax,” the PAC report said.

-The French government said last month that it was discussing new measures to tax internet companies such as Amazon and Google, which minimizes its tax bill by booking sales through an Irish subsidiary.
+The French government said last month that it was discussing new measures to tax internet companies such as Amazon and Google, which minimises its tax bill by booking sales through an Irish subsidiary.

 British Finance Minister George Osborne announced last month that he had teamed up with his German counterpart to lead a push in the Group of 20 economic powers to make multinational companies pay their “fair share” of taxes.